ceciliaromao/stellar-health-aid/README.md

-# Stellar Health Aid
+# 💉 Stellar Health Aid

-Repository participating in **HackMeridian 2025**
+Repository participating in **HackMeridian 2025** *Social innovation and technology to transform healthcare via Web3\!*

+> [\!CAUTION]
+> This project has not been tested to its limits.
+We are in the process of improving it.
+Everything is being done on the testnet.
+> Please take this into consideration.

 -----

-## Overview
+## ✨ Overview

 **Stellar Health Aid** is a decentralized, self-custodial health wallet that gives control back to the user.
-In the private system, you pay every month, even if you don't use anything.
+In the private system, you pay every month, even if you use nothing.
 With Stellar Health Aid, your money always remains yours.
-If you don't use it for 4 months, in the 5th month you will have an accumulated balance plus interest to cover medical expenses.
+If you don't use it for 4 months, in the 5th month you will have an accumulated balance + interest to cover medical expenses.

 -----

-## Technologies Used
+## 🛠️ Technologies and Languages Used

 ### Main Languages

   - **TypeScript (89.8%)**
-      - Used for the main frontend and backend development, ensuring static typing, scalability, and better code maintenance.
+    Used in the frontend and backend, ensuring static typing, scalability, and enhanced maintenance.
   - **Rust (7.9%)**
-      - Employed in the construction of smart contracts, due to its high performance, memory safety, and robustness.
+    Employed in building the smart contracts, offering high performance, memory safety, and robustness.
   - **CSS (2%)**
-      - Responsible for responsive design and styling of web pages, ensuring a modern and accessible user experience.
+    Responsible for the responsive design and styling, ensuring a modern and accessible experience.
   - **JavaScript (0.3%)**
-      - Used for auxiliary scripts and quick integration between modules.
+    Used for auxiliary scripts and quick integrations between modules.

 ### Frameworks and Tools

   - **ReactJS**
-      - Development of the SPA (Single Page Application) frontend, promoting interactivity and performance.
+    Interactive and high-performance frontend SPA.
   - **Next.js**
-      - Framework for SSR (Server Side Rendering) and optimized routes.
+    SSR (Server Side Rendering) and optimized routes.
   - **Stellar SDK**
-      - Library for integration with the Stellar blockchain, allowing for fast and low-cost transactions.
+    Integration with the Stellar blockchain for fast, low-cost transactions.
   - **Polkadot.js / Substrate**
-      - Interoperability and security in smart contracts, especially in the parts written in Rust.
+    Interoperability and security in smart contracts (Rust).
   - **Node.js**
-      - Execution environment for APIs, middlewares, and backend scripts.
+    Backend, APIs, and support scripts.
   - **Docker**
-      - Containerization of services to facilitate deployment and scalability.
+    Containerization to facilitate deployment and scalability.
   - **GitHub Actions**
-      - CI/CD for automating tests, builds, and deployments.
+    CI/CD for automating tests, builds, and deploys.

 -----

-## Project Structure
+## 🗂️ Project Structure

 ```
 /